Velobike: Overview

 A user has to pay by a payment card (Visa, Mastercard, Mir) for a subscription to the system either at the web site, mobile app or the Velobike's station terminal (where available).
 Access to a bicycle is arranged by account number (user ID) / PIN pair.
 A Troika transport card can also be used instead of the account number.

-During all the years of operation project was sponsored by various Russian banks: initially by the Bank of Moscow, then by the Sberbank of Russia and later on by the VTB Bank.
+The system has been sponsored by a number of Russian banks.
+First, by the Bank of Moscow, then by the Sberbank and later on by the VTB Bank.
 The capital costs are covered by a sponsor while operating costs are covered by the city.

 Subscription plans

-User can buy subscription on day/week/month or season (from may to october) with different number of free minutes 30 or 60, and can buy also insurance.
-Time more than free minutes is paid additionally.
+User can buy subscription on day/week/month or seasonal plans to unlock savings on rides lasting one hour or less.
+There is an additional charge for time over the limit.

-All subscription include unlimited number of rides.